 Haha, little did she know I had Lemsip in my room.

 About 10 years later drunk one night I confessed that I always had Lemsip in my room.
-She laughed aloud and told me that the only reason she'd gone back away from the window was to hide her Packet of Lemsip so she could ask me to come up while she looked.
+She laughed aloud and told me that the only reason she’d gone back away from the window was to hide her Packet of Lemsip so she could ask me to come up while she looked.

 “I climbed Mount Everest with a broken leg”